saved-models/data-utilities/README.md

 	fisdat sentinel_cages_sampling.yaml \
 	    sentinel_cages_cleaned.csv \
-		manifest.ttl
+		manifest.yaml

-which will result in a slew of warnings about entries in the file that do not match the datatype specified in the schema (adding the `-s` or `--strict` flag will turn these warnings into errors) and result in a new or updated `manifest.json` file which serves to indicate which data belongs to which schema.
+which will result in a slew of warnings about entries in the file that do not match the datatype specified in the schema (adding the `-s` or `--strict` flag will turn these warnings into errors) and result in a new or updated `manifest.yaml` file which serves to indicate which data belongs to which schema.

 If you do /not/ wish to validate the data file, perhaps because